conventional-changelog/conventional-changelog/packages/conventional-changelog-core/readme.md

 If this value is `true` and `context.version` equals last release then `context.version` will be changed to `'Unreleased'`.

-**NOTE:** You may want to combine this option with `releaseCount` set to `0` to always overwrite the whole CHANGELOG. `conventional-changelog` only outputs a CHANGELOG and doesn't read any existing one.
+**NOTE:** You may want to combine this option with `releaseCount` set to `0` to always overwrite the whole CHANGELOG. `conventional-changelog` only outputs a CHANGELOG but doesn't read any existing one.

 ##### lernaPackage